MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-lakehouse-sql-endpoint.md

 **Applies to:** [!INCLUDE[fabric-se-and-dw](includes/applies-to-version/fabric-se-and-dw.md)]

 [!INCLUDE [product-name](../includes/product-name.md)] provides an [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) for every lakehouse in the workspace.
 The [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) enables you to query data in the lakehouse using T-SQL language and TDS protocol.
 Every lakehouse has one [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse), and each workspace can have more than one lakehouse.
 The number of [SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) in a workspace matches the number of lakehouses.
-- The SQL Endpoint is automatically generated for every lakehouse artifact and exposes Delta tables from the lakehouse as SQL tables that can be queried using the T-SQL language.
+- The [!INCLUDE [fabric-se](includes/fabric-se.md)] is automatically generated for every lakehouse and exposes Delta tables from the lakehouse as SQL tables that can be queried using the T-SQL language.
 - Every delta table from a lakehouse is represented as one table.
 Data should be in delta format.
 - The [default Power BI dataset](datasets.md) is created for every [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) and it follows the naming convention of the lakehouse objects.

 [OneLake](../onelake/onelake-overview.md) is a single, unified, logical data lake for the whole organization.
 OneLake is the OneDrive for data.
 OneLake can contain multiple workspaces, for example, along your organizational divisions.
 The [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) exposes data in the `/tables` folder within each lakehouse folder in [OneLake](../onelake/onelake-overview.md) and enables you to create queries and reports on the [OneLake](../onelake/onelake-overview.md) data.

 The delta tables in the [lakehouse](../data-engineering/lakehouse-overview.md) are automatically added to the default Power BI dataset.
 The default Power BI dataset is queried via the [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) and updated via changes to the lakehouse.
-You can also query the default Power BI dataset via [cross-database queries](query-warehouse.md#write-a-cross-database-query) from a [Synapse Data Warehouse](data-warehousing.md#synapse-data-warehouse).
+You can also query the default Power BI dataset via [cross-database queries](query-warehouse.md#write-a-cross-database-query) from a [[!INCLUDE [fabric-dw](includes/fabric-dw.md)]](data-warehousing.md#synapse-data-warehouse).

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 ## Creating a SQL Endpoint

 There is no need to create [SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) in [!INCLUDE [product-name](../includes/product-name.md)]. [!INCLUDE [product-name](../includes/product-name.md)] users cannot create [SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) in a workspace.
-A [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) is automatically created for every lakehouse artifact.
+A [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) is automatically created for every lakehouse.
 If you want to create [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse), [create a lakehouse](../onelake/create-lakehouse-onelake.md), and a [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) will be automatically created with the lakehouse.

 The [!INCLUDE [product-name](../includes/product-name.md)] workspace ensures that lakehouse objects are exposed and available for analysis.